 The heavens were heavy with clouds, almost gloomy.
 But it didn’t seem about to rain.
 It had rained in the night and the ground was sodden, muddy.
 The sun was invisible.
 Perfect condition for a walk or a hike.

-I saw a colleague from medical school days already sitting on a concrete block and resting after less than 300 metres.
+I saw a colleague from medical school days already sitting on a concrete block and resting after less than 300 metres of walking.
 Long time no see.
 We hugged.
 He wore a tee-shirt proclaiming war against diabetes and hypertension.
 Let him rest, a beg.
-He looked out of shape and had probably not taken a long walk for ages.
+He looked out of shape and had probably not taken a long walk in ages.

-We crossed the bridge at the end of end of the fence of the Hilton.
-The muddy water from yesterday’s rain was still washing the rocky beds of the stream coursing through the Millennium Park.
+We crossed the bridge at the end of the fence of the Hilton.
+The muddy water from yesterday’s rain was still washing the rocky beds of the stream racing through the Millennium Park.

 At the Ministry of Justice was stationed a booth where you could pick up a bottle of water.
 The façade of the ministry building was unimaginative, plain and as severe as justice itself, unstately in its unexpectedly pinkish colour.
 An ungainly paradox of a building.
 The architect should be flogged.

 We turned right to Kur Muhammed Avenue.
 A woman threw away her almost-full bottle of water.
 I instinctively wanted to preach to her about littering the street, but she didn’t look like she would listen.
-I picked it up with the intention of dropping it in the next trash can I encounter.
+I picked it up with the intention of dropping it in the next trash can on my way.

 I caught up with my former professor and I slowed down to her pace to complain about how Nigerians didn’t care about littering the streets.
+She contributed her lamentation.
 We turned left to Ahmadu Bello.

 Phase 2 of the Federal Secretariat Complex rises several storeys into the sky.
 I like to take panoramic pictures of the city from the offices of the Department of Public Health high up in the building.

 The 3km track took a left turn to rejoin Shehu Shagari and get back to the Millennium Park.
 We moved on.
 I caught up with Peace from our office.
 We were joined by Isaac.
-I was still carrying the thrown away plastic bottle.
+I was still carrying the thrown-away plastic bottle.
 No waste bin in sight.
-I lamented.
+I ranted.
 Why can we not have waste baskets every 100 metres?
 How can we hope to keep Abuja clean this way?

 Ministry of Foreign Affairs to the left, named after independent Nigeria’s first de facto Minister for Foreign Affairs – Abubakar Tafawa Balewa.